airnub/speckit-internal/README.md

 #   S → Settings (toggle AI/analytics, edit provider, keys, models, repo paths)
 ```

+## Speckit Catalog & Internal Docs

+- `docs/internal/**` is the editable workspace for briefs, ADRs, orchestration plans, and the RTM.
+- `.speckit/spec.yaml` serves as the authoritative source for generated docs; regenerate via `speckit gen`.
+- `.speckit/catalog/**` holds published spec and prompt bundles.
+Use the Speckit CLI to sync or add bundles—never edit by hand.
+- CI enforces catalog immutability (CODEOWNERS + `block-catalog-edits`) and drift detection (`speckit-verify`).

 ## Repo-local templates

-SpecKit automatically merges the built-in catalog with any directories that live under `.speckit/templates/**` in your current repo.
+SpecKit automatically merges the built-in catalog with any directories that live under `.speckit/templates/**` in your current repo when you iterate locally.
+Treat `.speckit/catalog/**` as the published, read-only bundles managed through the CLI.
 Each directory becomes a selectable template (its name defaults to the relative path, e.g. `.speckit/templates/app/next` → `app/next`).
 Make sure the directory contains a manifest or at least one file; empty folders are ignored.
 The CLI (`speckit template list`, `speckit template use`, `speckit init --template …`; alias: swap `speckit` for `spec`) and the TUI picker (`N`) both surface these entries alongside the defaults.
 When you need something outside the catalog, pass a GitHub URL directly to `speckit template use …` or `speckit init --template …` (add `#branch` or `?ref=` if you need a branch other than the default—alias: `spec`).

 ### Optional manifest (`template.json`)